aramis-lab/clinica/docs/IO.md

 ```

 ##`center-nifti` - Center the NIfTI files of a BIDS directory
-Your [BIDS](http://bids.neuroimaging.io) dataset may contain NIfTI files whose origin is not centered in the middle of the data.
-SPM is specially sensitive to this case, and segmentations may end up being blank images.
-To mitigate this issue, we propose a simple tool that convert your BIDS dataset into a dataset with the centered NIfTI files for the selected modalities.
+Your [BIDS](http://bids.neuroimaging.io) dataset may contain NIFTI files whose center is not centered on the origin.
+SPM is specially sensitive to this case, and segmentations may end up being blank images, or even fail.
+To mitigate this issue, we propose a simple tool that convert your BIDS dataset into a dataset with the centered NIfTI files for the selected modalities(only T1w by default).
+Only NIFTI volumes whose center is at more than 80 mm from the origin of the world coordinate system are centered (this can be changed by the `--center_all_files` flag).

 By default, this tool will convert only T1w images into their centered version but you can easily convert whatever modalities you want.

 ```
-clinica iotools center-nifti bids_directory new_bids_directory --modality modality
+clinica iotools center-nifti bids_directory new_bids_directory --modality modality [--center_all_files]
 ```
 where:

 - `bids_directory` is the input folder containing the dataset in a [BIDS](http://bids.neuroimaging.io) hierarchy.
-- `new_bids_directory` is the path of the output tsv.
-If a directory is specified instead of a file name, the default name for the file created will be `merge-tsv.tsv`.
+- `new_bids_directory` is the output path to the new version of your BIDS dataset, with faulty NIFTI centered.
+Folder can be empty or nonexistent.
 - `modality_list` is an **optional** parameter that defines which modalities are converted.
-(Only T1w images are centered by dafault, i.e parameter is not specified.)
+(Only T1w images are centered by default)
+- `--center_all_files` is an optional flag that forces Clinica to center all the files of the selected modality.

 !!! note
 The rest of the input `bids` folder will also be copied to the output folder `new_bids`.